christinetw/html5-ad-validator/README.md

 - ✅ Visual previews of banners
 - ✅ Border Check:1px border

+### Animation Duration Logic

+The tool analyzes JavaScript files inside uploaded ZIPs to estimate total animation duration.
+It calculates:

+- All `duration:` values used in GSAP timelines
+- All `delay:` values including staggered animations
+- All `delayedCall()` timings used to trigger frame transitions
+- Additional estimated time for ISI scrolling if `scrollTo` or `ISIscroll` is detected

+The total animation time is shown in the validation results and compared against the maximum 15-second threshold.
 ## 🧠 How It Works

 1. Upload a ZIP or HTML file.